 Yanis Harmance is Project and Product Manager in Linde Material Handling’s automation department.
 A role that is not only challenging, but also future-orientated.

 Yanis Harmance is a commuter, not just between his homeland of France and Aschaffenburg, Germany, where he currently lives, but also as part of his job.
-As a Project Manager for Linde robotics, he often travels around Europe visiting customers, and as a Product Manager he develops and implements new ideas.
+As a Project Manager for Linde Automation, he often travels around Europe visiting customers, and as a Product Manager he develops and implements new ideas.
 Each day is a balancing act between different worlds, and it is precisely this that Harmance finds so exciting about his job.

 I was really excited at the prospect of helping to develop this field further.

 He has never regretted his decision at all, far from it.
-“Robotics is the future”, says Harmance with conviction.
+“Automation is the future”, says Harmance with conviction.
 In intralogistics, it is essential to keep increasing efficiency all the time.
 More and more customers, particularly those in the retail and warehousing sectors, are therefore asking about Automated Guided Vehicles (AGV), or driverless transport systems (DTS).
 While these trucks independently and safely transport goods from A to B, employees can focus on other tasks.
 The trucks are fitted with special sensors to enable them to orientate themselves within their environment.
 “This geo-navigation system means that the trucks don’t need any additional infrastructure”, says Harmance.

 Flexibility and know-how are just as important as the need to keep in constant communication with customers and colleagues.
 Yanis Harmance spends two or three days each week travelling to visit customers across the entire EMEA region (Europe, Middle East and Africa), the destination depends on which customer he is going to see.
 “At the moment I’m spending a lot of time with customers in France, Hungary, Germany and Switzerland, but if an order came in tomorrow from Denmark or Italy, I’d go there too,” he explains.